bahrus/templ-mount/README.md

 ```

 Note that only Chrome supports streaming currently.
 In order to not make the more capable browser(s) suffer, browsers that don't stream will still have event "stream-complete" fired, only after the content has been added to the live DOM Tree.

+Note that web components embedded in the stream can (I think) do interesting things while the content is being streamed, so that appears to be a nice use case for web components, which components [like](https://github.com/bahrus/p-et-alia) [these](https://github.com/bahrus/if-diff) try to factor in.

 </details>

 ## Referencing pre-populated templates, lazy loading into the DOM Tree